fscorrupt/awesome-stars/README.md

 - [MRAJEKO/UF1-Viewer-with-F1MV](https://github.com/MRAJEKO/UF1-Viewer-with-F1MV) -
 - [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
 - [krestaino/my-dash](https://github.com/krestaino/my-dash) - 🔢 A developer friendly dashboard for monitoring your self-hosted services with a clean and modern UI.
-- [fmartinou/whats-up-docker](https://github.com/fmartinou/whats-up-docker) - What's up Docker ( aka WUD ) gets you notified when a new version of your Docker Container is available.
+- [getwud/wud](https://github.com/getwud/wud) - WUD (aka What's up Docker?) gets you notified when a new version of your Docker Container is available.
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [schlagmichdoch/PairDrop](https://github.com/schlagmichdoch/PairDrop) - PairDrop: Transfer Files Cross-Platform.
 No Setup, No Signup.
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here